Lani Price: Storylines

 In 2019, Lani becomes attached to baby David Ridgeway when Rafe takes him in.
 When Rafe gets shot on the job, she goes so far as to spend the night with Rafe to assist with David.
 When Lani rejects the notion that she's using David to fill the void left by their son, Eli breaks up with her.
 She then kisses Rafe and he helps her realize she is in denial.
 Lani then reconciles with Eli and they become engaged on July 4, 2019.
 However, when Eli's grandmother Julie Williams (Susan Seaforth Hayes) suffers a heart attack, the couple want to postpone the wedding until she recovers though Julie encourages them to move forward.
 Lani tries to apprehend escaped fugitive Vivian Alamain (Robin Strasser) and Vivian pulls a gun on her.
 Lani shoots at her but her son Stefan DiMera (Brandon Barash) jumps in the way of the bullet and Vivian escapes.
 Though Lani gets him to the hospital, Stefan is braindead leaving Gabi, his wife, devastated.
-Meanwhile, Julie is in desperate need of a heart transplant and Gabi refuses to donate his heart to save her leaving her loved, including Eli, devastated.
+Meanwhile, Julie is in desperate need of a heart transplant and Gabi refuses to donate his heart to save her leaving her loved ones, including Eli, devastated.
 At the last minute, Gabi comes to Lani and agrees to save Julie on one condition.
 Lani makes it clear that she never intended to hurt Stefan, and even attends Stefan's funeral with Eli to show her support and gratitude to Gabi for saving Julie.
 But the history between them doesn't reassure Gabi and instead, she demands that Lani to dump Eli at the altar.
 Gabi reveals that she rigged Julie's pacemaker to explode and orders Lani to dump Eli or watch him grieve his grandmother.
 Lani ultimately caves, and leaves Eli at the altar.
 He tries to convince her to go through with the wedding but Lani claims she doesn't love him and leaves.
 A year later, Lani is set to take her final vows as a nun when she confides in Kristen DiMera (Stacy Haiduk) about how Gabi forced her to leave Eli.
 Though Kristen urges her to fight for Eli, Lani isn't sure it's safe.
 Lani sees Eli again when he tracks Kristen to the convent in Europe and he reveals that he and Gabi are together.